lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 28, 2019

+It's just occurred to me that, since I will evaluate the accuracy of my algorithmic attempts to identify reprints by comparing their results to my random sample, I can *do the random sample first.* And then (minimum viable product-style!)
+I can just stop with the random sample if it turns out to tell me what I need!

 ## January 27, 2019

 Much less scared of Mee's book not that I'm far enough in to see where I can offer completely different material and methods, esp. re: women and fiction.